paulocoutinhox/goci/README.md

 resourcesDir = YOUR-GOPATH-DIRECTORY + /src/github.com/prsolucoes/goci
 ```

 * You dont need "resourcesDir", because you can use in-memory resources loading.
 GoCI will use all assets from memory and not from disk.
-Use config "ueInMemoryResources" = "1".
+Use config "useInMemoryResources" = "1".
 You can check sample config file.

 # Sample files